-The decentralised nature of the health and care statistics system in England means that a number of organisations are involved in the collection of data that underpin official statistics and the publication of a range of outputs.
+Health and social care are devolved matters in the UK.
+Within England, the decentralised nature of the official health and care statistics system means that a number of organisations are involved in the collection of data and the publication of a range of statistical outputs.
+As noted by the Office for Statistical Regulation in 2016: “Statistics are published on a variety of different websites, in different formats, with no single portal available to guide researchers or the public”.

 To help users find the information they need, we have introduced:

 - a health and care statistics landscape for England – this experimental output provides links to a range of official statistics produced across government organisations;

 - English Health Statistics Steering Group (EHSSG) theme groups – which bring together producers of official health and care statistics together to ensure relevant, coherent and accessible health and care statistics are meeting user needs;

 - the Health & Care Monthly Knowledge Update – a monthly email that brings together information, resources, and official statistics on health and care.
 The newsletter includes an annexe (please note: you may need to enable macros to use this document) of all health and care releases published in the last month and coming up next month.

 The English Health Statistics Steering Group has been integral in driving these approaches forward along with the Health & Care Publications Advisory Board.
 Together, a work plan was agreed, and will be regularly updated in light of new challenges and developments.

 What are health and social care statistics used for?